Our doc offers vaccines, best practices for visits to other countries

 Serious and potentially fatal, malaria transmission can occur in areas of Africa, South Asia, parts of Central and South America, the Caribbean, Southeast Asia and the Middle East.

-Malaria prevention starts with preventative medicine, especially for children and infants, taken four to six weeks before travel in some cases and right before travel for others.
+Malaria prevention starts with preventative medicine taken before travel.
 Dr. Bakken works with his patients who are planning travel to determine which medication will be most appropriate for them.

 2. Yellow fever